 Salmon River Falls Media

 Take some time to walk the creek bed below the falls and look at all the old and modern engravings and paintings in the rock.
 Somewhere you can find an entire Boy Scout Troop engraving from 1920.

 Fishing above the falls is an all-year activity; fishing for migratory Pacific Salmon and Steelhead in the river from Almar to Pulaski in the fall and winter.
 The Salmon River through those towns is full of public access and full of fish.
-This web page lists access points and maps to the river, or visit our Wildlife forum for more information.
+This web page lists access points and maps to the river.

 Photographing the Falls